cloudflare/cloudflare-docs/content/fundamentals/account-and-billing/account-maintenance/change-password-or-email.md

 {{<Aside type="note">}}

-If your administrator has [configured Single sign-on (SSO)](/cloudflare-one/applications/configure-apps/dash-sso-apps/), you cannot change your **Authentication** settings.
+If your administrator has [enabled Single sign-on (SSO)](/cloudflare-one/applications/configure-apps/dash-sso-apps/), you cannot change your **Authentication** settings.

 {{</Aside>}}